About Boston College

 Theology and Ministry Library: x2-0549

 The Boston College Libraries offer a wealth of resources and services in support of the teaching and research activities of the University.
-The book collection numbers more than 2.6 million volumes and over 37,000 print and electronic serials.
-In addition to O'Neill Library, the Boston College Libraries comprise the Bapst Art Library, the Burns Library (rare books and special collections), the Educational Resource Center, the Social Work Library, the Theology and Ministry Library (Brighton Campus), the Law School Library (Newton Campus), and the O'Connor Library (at the Weston Observatory).
-The Libraries have a variety of study spaces, networked printers, and workstations with productivity software, and scanners.
+The book collection numbers nearly 3 million volumes and over 40,000 print and electronic serials.
+In addition to O'Neill Library, the Boston College Libraries comprise the Bapst Library (art), the Burns Library (rare books and special collections), the Educational Resource Center, the Social Work Library, the Theology and Ministry Library (Brighton Campus), the Law School Library (Newton Campus), and the O'Connor Library (at the Weston Observatory).
+The Libraries have a variety of study spaces, networked printers, scanners and workstations with productivity software.

-Reference staff and subject specialists are available to answer questions, to serve as research consultants, and to provide class and individual library instruction.
-Librarians can assist students in finding resources in their subject areas, searching the online catalog, selecting and using the most appropriate databases and reference sources, and managing the results of their research.
+Library subject specialists are available to answer questions, to serve as research consultants, and to provide class and individual library instruction.
+Librarians can assist students in finding resources in their subject areas, searching the catalog, selecting and using the most appropriate databases and reference sources, and managing the results of their research.

 Interlibrary Loan: Interlibrary Loan service is offered to students, faculty, administrators, and staff to obtain research materials not owned by the Boston College Libraries.
 Some materials arrive within a day or two and electronic titles are delivered directly to the user's desktop.
 Requests are made by using forms in the online discovery system and the Find It option that appears in many online databases.